 Photography has made me more confident in my work and developed my analytical skills.
 Working independently, whilst still guided, has allowed individual expression throughout the course."

 - Caitlin Baker

-+ Application by Letter (see Sixth Form area of SWCHS website), + Interview with any existing Photographic work/Art Portfolio to show at interview (eg in a sketchbook and/or Powerpoint presentation, one image per slide)
+- + Application by Letter (see Sixth Form area of SWCHS website), - + Interview with any existing Photographic/ Art Portfolio to show

 Miss S Adams